Short Squeeze Stocks & How to Find the Next Big Squeeze

 I have to admire the work these independent retail investors did to play Wall Street at their own game.

-If you are willing to filter through the millions of messages, you can find some real gold in this forum.
+If you are willing to filter through the millions of trash messages, you can find some real gold in this forum.
 Find them at WallStreetBets.

-The most famous example of a short squeeze occurred in February 2021 when GameStop shares spiked over 1900% from $4.75 to$86.
+The most famous example of a short squeeze occurred in February 2021 when GameStop shares spiked over 1900% from $4.75 to $ 86.
 The rally was fueled by Reddit users trying to force the hedge funds to cover their positions by buying back the stock at a higher price.
 This caused the share price to increase dramatically, resulting in a short squeeze.

 GameStop stock squeeze chart